 Potential Strategies for Handling Your DUIA Case

 Our Texas DUIA attorneys may be able to:

 - Prevent charges from being pressed against you

 - Get the charges against you reduced or dropped

 - Negotiate a plea deal for a lesser charge

-For first time offenders of Texas Penal Code Ch.
-106.041, there may be options that allow you to get on with your life faster, moving forward from your mistake.
-When our team reviews your case, we can explain your legal options before we develop a strategy to try to clear your name or mitigate the penalties you face.
+If you are a first-time offender of Texas Penal Code § 106.041, you may have options that allow you to move on from your mistake.
+When our team reviews your case, we can explain your legal options before developing a strategy to clear your name or mitigate the penalties you face.

-Talk to a Texas DUIA Criminal Defense Attorney
+Talk to Our Texas DUIA Criminal Defense Team Today

-At the Law Offices of Randall B. Isenberg, a member of our team is standing by to take your call.
-We can help you understand your rights, the charges you face, and how we can approach your case to get the most favorable outcome.
-We may be able to help you get a deferred disposition or deferred adjudication, or to prevent them from convicting you of an alcohol-related charge.
-Call us today at (214) 696-9253 to get started by discussing your case with a member of our team.
+At Law Offices of Randall B. Isenberg, a team member is standing by to take your call.
+When you reach out, we will help you understand your rights, the charges you face, and how we can approach your case to fight for the most favorable outcome.

+Our attorneys may be able to help you get a deferred disposition or prevent you from being convicted on an alcohol-related charge.
+Call us today at (214) 696-9253 to get started by discussing your case with a member of our team for free.